 Play – Ulster County is the place for pet-friendly water adventures in the Catskills.
 Your four-legged friend will have a blast cruising down the Hudson River in a canoe or kayak, or feeling the wind in their fur as you jet along in a motorboat.
 If they lack sea legs, enjoy a day at the beach instead.
 There are several in the region where you can play Frisbee, go for a swim, and enjoy a picnic.

-Eat – Give your pet the ultimate treat of an Alleyway Ice Cream cone.
-Watching your pup lick up one of their homemade, small batch ice creams will be almost as satisfying as indulging in a scoop or two yourself.
+Eat – Give your pet the ultimate treat of a tasty ice cream cone at Alleyway Ice Cream.
+Watching your pup lick up one of their homemade, small-batch ice creams will be almost as satisfying as indulging in a scoop or two yourself.
 Made with Hudson Valley Fresh milk, you know you're getting a true taste of the Catskills.
 Or, if you and your pet follow a vegan diet, enjoy a cashew milk ice cream instead.

 Stay – Cozy up with your canine companion in Audrey's Farmhouse B&B, one of the most luxurious pet-friendly accommodations in the Hudson Valley.
 While your pet lounges in the sunroom, soak yourself in the pool or Jacuzzi.
 Be prepared for the begging that will ensue when you dig into your gourmet breakfast in bed!
 If you're spending the weekend, pack your pet's finest collar for the Saturday night cocktail party.